JakeBaumbaugh/soundscape2020spring/README.md

 ## A Typical Day...?

+This repository contains my soundscape narrative project for ENGCMP 0610 Composing Digital Media at the University of Pittsburgh.
+I would advise you to just listen to the soundscape with no summary, but if you insist:

+The narrative shows just a few of the daily activities an astronaut might encounter, some of which are similar to here on Earth (eating, exercising), and some of which definitely are not (diagnostic checks).
+The "grand finale" is the astronaut going on a spacewalk for the very first time, a monumental event for anyone.

+I hope you enjoy!

-** I am using this document as my "journal" for the project.
-Updates found here.
+**I am using this document as my "journal" for the project.
+Updates found here.**

 **1/28/20 Update** - It is very late, but I have finished my first full draft and am prepared for class in about 12 hours.
 I have put a lot of work into this project, and likewise, I have put a lot of procrastination into it as well.
 That said, I am actually very happy about the result.
 So, here's an introduction: